Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Learning and Testing Quantum Junta States

 Finally, we analyze the correctness.
 If $\rho$ is $\eps$-close to being a $k$-junta, then by \cref{prop:proxyfordtojuntas} and triangle inequality, there exists $K$ such that

 so the algorithm would output that $\rho$ is close to a $k$-junta, as desired.
-If $\rho$ is $(7\eps)$-far from being a $k$-junta, then by \cref{prop:proxyfordtojuntas} and triangle inequality follow that
+If $\rho$ is $7\eps$-far from being a $k$-junta, then by \cref{prop:proxyfordtojuntas} and triangle inequality follow that

-for every $K\subseteq [n]$ of size $k$.
+for every $K \subseteq \sbra{n}$ of size $k$.
 Hence, the algorithm outputs that $\rho$ is far from junta, as desired. \end{proof}

 We now focus on the lower bound for junta testing.
-To do that, we reduce to the problem of testing whether an unknown state is the maximally mixed state \cite{odonnell2015quantum}. \begin{theorem}[\cite{odonnell2015quantum}] Let $\rho$ be an unknown $n$-qubit state.
-Then, $\Theta(2^n\log(1/\delta)/\eps^2)$ copies of $\rho$ are necessary and sufficient to test whether $\rho$ is equal or $\eps$-far in trace distance to the maximally mixed state with success probability $\geq 1-\delta.$ \end{theorem}
+To do that, we reduce the problem of testing whether an unknown state is the maximally mixed state to the problem of testing the maximally mixed state \cite{OW21}. \begin{theorem}[\cite{OW21}] Let $\rho$ be an unknown $n$-qubit state.
+Then, $\Theta\rbra{2^n\log\rbra{1/\delta}/\eps^2}$ copies of $\rho$ are necessary and sufficient to test whether $\rho$ is equal or $\eps$-far in trace distance to the maximally mixed state with success probability $\ge 1 - \delta.$ \end{theorem}

 \begin{theorem} Let $\rho$ be an $n$-qubit state.
-Then, $\Omega(2^{n-k}\log(1/\delta)/\eps^2)$ copies of $\rho$ are necessary to test whether $\rho$ is a $k$-junta or $\eps$-far in trace distance from it with success probability $\geq 1-\delta$. \end{theorem}
+Then, $\Omega\rbra{2^{n-k}\log\rbra{1/\delta}/\eps^2}$ copies of $\rho$ are necessary to test whether $\rho$ is a $k$-junta or $\eps$-far in trace distance from it with success probability $\ge 1 - \delta$. \end{theorem}

-\begin{proof} Assume that we had an algorithm $\mathcal{A}$ able to test whether $\rho$ is a $k$-junta state or $\eps$-far from it.
-We further assume that $\rho$ equals $\ket{0^k}\bra{0^k}\otimes \rho'$ for a $(n-k)$-qubit state $\rho'$.
-We claim two things: $i)$ if $\rho'$ is the maximally mixed state, then $\rho$ is a $k$-junta state; $ii)$ if $\rho'$ is $2\eps$-far from the maximally mixed state, then $\rho$ is $\eps$-far from $k$-junta.
-Then, $\mathcal{A}$ would be able to test whether the $(n-k)$-qubit state $\rho'$ is maximally mixed or $2\eps$-far from it, so by \cref{theo:maximallymixedtest} follows that $\mathcal{A}$ uses $\Omega(2^{n-k}\log(1/\delta)/\eps^2)$ copies of $\rho.$
+\begin{proof} Assume that we had an algorithm $\calA$ able to test whether $\rho$ is a $k$-junta state or $\eps$-far from it.
+We further assume that $\rho$ equals $\ket{0^k}\bra{0^k} \otimes \rho^\prime$ for a $\rbra{n-k}$-qubit state $\rho^\prime$.
+We claim two things: $i)$ if $\rho^\prime$ is the maximally mixed state, then $\rho$ is a $k$-junta state; $ii)$ if $\rho^\prime$ is $2\eps$-far from the maximally mixed state, then $\rho$ is $\eps$-far from $k$-junta.
+Then, $\calA$ would be able to test whether the $\rbra{n-k}$-qubit state $\rho^\prime$ is maximally mixed or $2\eps$-far from it, so by \cref{theo:maximallymixedtest} follows that $\calA$ uses $\Omega\rbra{2^{n-k}\log\rbra{1/\delta}/\eps^2}$ copies of $\rho$.

 We now prove $i)$ and $ii)$. $i)$ follows from the definition.
-To prove $ii)$, let $K\subset [n]$ of size $k$.
-If $K=[k]$, then by monotonicity of the trace norm
+To prove $ii)$, let $K \subset \sbra{n}$ of size $k$.
+If $K = \sbra{k}$, then by monotonicity of the trace norm

-If $K\neq [k]$, then there is $i\in [k]$ such that $i\notin K$, so again by monotonocity of the trace norm
+If $K \ne \sbra{k}$, then there is $i \in \sbra{k}$ such that $i \notin K$, so again by monotonocity of the trace norm

 Finally, $ii)$ follows from \cref{eq:lowerboundtest1,eq:lowerboundtest2,prop:proxyfordtojuntas}. \end{proof}

 \begin{proof}[ of \cref{theo:testingjuntastates}] The proof follows from \cref{prop:kjuntatestupper,prop:kjuntatestlower}. \end{proof}